k2view-academy/K2View-Academy/articles/26_fabric_security_iam/18_fabric_and_aws_iam.md

 **Primary Setting (Fabric Spaces)**

 To set the AWS IAM role ARN for Fabric spaces, which are used to access cloud resources, you use this secret.
+Please consult https://github.com/k2view/blueprints/blob/main/helm/k2view-agent/values.yaml.

 ```
 secrets: